How to control content fields and tabs visibility in Umbraco CMS

 }

-Finding user groups for logged in Umbraco user
+Finding user groups for logged-in Umbraco user

 To get user roles in Umbraco, you need to refer to the CurrentUser object inside UmbracoContext as follows: